ytakefuji/openai/README.md

 # Challenging EXAMPLE

 1. This is called a pangram generator.
 Use all 26 lower letters of the alphabet once and only once to make a meaningful sentence.
+This is a difficult problem!

 Answer from AI should be: